There are few things more powerful and more profound a parent can do for their kids than pray for them.

 “I will that men pray everywhere.”
 1 Timothy 2:1

 This is one of the common marks of all the elect of God, “They cry unto him day and night.”
 Luke 18:1.
-The Holy Spirit who makes them new creatures, works in them a feeling of adoption, and makes the cry, “Abba, Father.”
+The Holy Spirit, who makes them new creatures, works in them a feeling of adoption, and makes them cry, “Abba, Father.”
 Romans 8:15.
 The Lord Jesus, when he quickens them, gives them a voice and a tongue, and says to them, “Be dumb no more.”
 God has no dumb children.
 It is as much a part of their new nature to pray, as it is of a child to cry.
 They see their need of mercy and grace.
 They feel their emptiness and weakness.
-They cannot do other wise than they do.
+They cannot do otherwise than they do.
 They must pray.

 – JC Ryle

-Prayer is not simply a good Idea for parents it’s absolutely essential.
+Prayer is not merely a good idea for parents; it’s absolutely essential.
 Bishop Ryle’s point is well taken.

 Kids instinctively cry when they need mercy.
 When we need mercy, we stubbornly exercise our well used muscle of self-will and self-reliance.
 We pray far too often as a means of last resort.
 I have read countless books over the years that deal with practical how to’s when it comes to parenting.
 These are helpful and essential but out of those books I have read precious few mention our need to call out to God for daily guidance and intervention.
 Our kids see what’s valuable to us.
 When pain enters our life, it tells our kids who are observing what we value most.
 Pain enters our life through the disappointments of the things we value most, so what causes us pain in our real treasure no matter what we say.
 The response that pain elicits reveals who we serve.
 Where you turn or what you turn to when life gets difficult shows what we trust to fix our situation.
 When you face difficulty, do you turn to the Lord in prayer as a matter of instinct or as a matter of last resort?